 Change the Existing Permission Settings on MAC QuickBooks File

-In case there are multi-users and you want to change the existing permission settings on mac QuickBooks file, then you may follow the below steps:
+In case there are multi-users and you want to change the existing permission settings on the mac QuickBooks file, then you may follow the below steps.

 - You can download and install the QuickBooks tool hub to resolve the issues.